vladislav-smirnov/SecurityIssue/README.md

 * Even if Google does not consider a bug to be a security issue, it could still be a problem for users.
 It is important to report all bugs, so that they can be fixed and users can be protected.
 * To inform other developers about a bug or feature that they may not be aware of.
 * To raise awareness of a potential security issue.
-* To share your knowledge and expertise with others.
+* To share my knowledge and expertise with others.

 ## Description